Description:

 Wireless.

-The four-storey building is being converted into a 96 bedroom
+The four-storey building has been converted into a 96 bedroom

 hotel, and is likely to be aimed at business travellers.
 Each room

-will have high-speed internet access and oversized beds and
+has high-speed internet access and oversized beds and pillows.

 The hotel is owned by the InterContinental Group, which already